The team at Salt + Smoke have gathered together some common questions and trivia to help inform and enhance your knowledge.

 - Scotch Whisky: besides being spelled without the “e” originates from Scotland.

-- Canadian/Irish Whiskey: originate from Canada and Ireland respectively.
+- Canadian/Irish Whiskey: originates from Canada and Ireland respectively.

 - Bourbon: the product of American ingenuity.